G20 summit calls for more aid to Gaza and an end to the war in Ukraine

 “The United States strongly supports Ukraine’s sovereignty and territorial integrity.
 Everyone around this table in my view should, as well,” Biden said during the summit.

-Russian President Vladimir Putin did not attend the meeting , and instead sent his foreign minister, Sergey Lavrov.
+Russian President Vladimir Putin didn't attend the meeting, and instead sent Foreign Minister Sergey Lavrov.
 Putin has avoided such summits after the International Criminal Court issued a warrant that obliges member states to arrest him.

 The G20 declaration highlighted the human suffering in Ukraine while calling for peace, without naming Russia.